 - Undernutrition (chronic or severe) : chronic undernutrition in children means that they are too short for their age.
 This is referred to as stunted growth.
 Severe undernutrition means that children are underweight for their age.
 This is referred to as emaciation.

 - Micronutrient deficiency refers to insufficient intake of vitamins and minerals.
 In the area of public health, the most concerning deficiencies are those in vitamin A, iron and iodine.

 - Excess weight and obesity are linked with overeating, which can lead to diseases such as cancer, diabetes and cardiovascular conditions

 The health risk caused by unbalanced diet is greater than the risks caused by unprotected sexual relations, drugs and tobacco combined (Global Panel on Agriculture and Food Systems for Nutrition - GLOPAN, 2016).

 The French nutritional strategy addresses the fact that malnutrition is not only limited to food (availability of and access to safe, reasonably-priced, nutritious food) but encompasses health, a clean, healthy environment, and healthcare for mothers and children.
-France promotes a coordinated, multi-sector approach that can be applied bilaterally and in European and international bodies.
+France promotes a coordinated multi-sector approach that can be applied bilaterally and in European and international bodies.